Archdiocese of Albi: Bourbon restoration

 After the signing of the Concordat of 1801 with First Consul Napoleon Bonaparte, Pope Pius VII demanded the resignation of all bishops in France, in order to leave no doubt as to who was a legitimate bishop and who was a Constitutional imposter.
 He then immediately abolished all of the dioceses in France, for the same reason.
 Then he began to restore the old Ancien Régime dioceses, or most of them, though not with the same boundaries as before the Revolution, but instead taking account of the abolition of the Estates and Provinces and the creation of the new department system of civil government.
 The diocese of Albi was not one of those revived by Pope Pius VII in his bull Qui Christi Domini of 29 November 1801.
 The territory of the former diocese of Albi was assigned to the diocese of Montpellier, which also received the territories of the suppressed dioceses of Agde, Lavaur, Narbonne, Saint-Pons, and Vabres.

 Following the Concordat of 11 June 1817, the archdiocese was restored in 1822 to its former borders and title.

 During the First World War, 349 members of the clergy of the diocese of Albi were mobilized.
 Seventeen died, six won the Légion d'honneur, three won the Médaille militaire, and sixty-three were awarded the Croix de guerre.

 20th and 21st centuries

-In February 1922, the name was changed to its current designation: the Archdiocese of Albi-Castres-Lavour.
+In February 1922, the name was changed to its current designation of the Archdiocese of Albi-Castres-Lavour.

-In May 2018, the parishes in the diocese of Albi were completely restructured to take account of the severe decline in the number of priests and of communicants.
-From the traditional number of 523 parishes, 21 "new parishes" were formed by Archbishop Jean Legrez.
+In May 2018, Archbishop Jean Legrez restructured the diocese to take into account the severe decline in the number of priests and parishioners.
+The number of parishes was reduced from 503 to 21.